symfony/symfony-docs/book/translation.rst

     .. code-block:: yaml

         # messages.fr.yml
-        Symfony2 is great: J'aime Symfony2
+        Symfony is great: J'aime Symfony

     .. code-block:: php

         // messages.fr.php
         return array(
-            'Symfony2 is great' => 'J\'aime Symfony2',
+            'Symfony is great' => 'J\'aime Symfony',
         );

 For information on where these files should be located, see :ref:`book-translation-resource-locations`.

-Now, if the language of the user's locale is French (e.g. ``fr_FR`` or ``fr_BE``), the message will be translated into ``J'aime Symfony2``.
+Now, if the language of the user's locale is French (e.g. ``fr_FR`` or ``fr_BE``), the message will be translated into ``J'aime Symfony``.
 You can also translate the message inside your :ref:`templates <book-translation-tags>`.

 The Translation Process
 ~~~~~~~~~~~~~~~~~~~~~~~

-To actually translate the message, Symfony2 uses a simple process:
+To actually translate the message, Symfony uses a simple process:

 * The ``locale`` of the current user, which is stored on the request is determined;